-The underlying purpose of this Certification Scheme is to help businesses to achieve a successful net zero transition and reduce operational property emissions.
+The underlying purpose of this Certification Scheme is to help businesses to address climate change and achieve a successful net zero transition and reduce operational property emissions.
 All parties involved with this Certification Scheme are encouraged to help Members in this endeavour.